 Early Victorian Italianate was characterized by a low, blocky mass, extended bracketed eaves, round-arched windows, shadowy porches (called “umbrages”) and square towers.
 In Sag Harbor Italianate houses often incorporate earlier forms such as the corner pilasters of the Greek Revival, and the paired brackets of the previous Gothic Revival style.
 The later years of this style were in the High Victorian era, contemporaneous with the mansard-roofed style.

 Typical characteristics include two stories, several sections of roof, and extended eaves.
 The most advanced of these houses had double doors, often with segmental-arched tops, like the 1860 Hannibal French house at 186 Main St, one of the most elaborate in the Village.
-You’ll also see one of our famous Widow’s Walks, from which wives would look out for their husbands’ ships at sea, at the top of the Howell-Napier houseat 238 Main St. Both houses were built at the height of the whaling industry.
+You’ll also see one of our famous Roof Walks at the top of the Howell-Napier houseat 238 Main St. Many people think of roof walks as "widow's walks", but they were not intentionally built for whaling wives to look out at the sea, nor was their other popular name "captain's walk" designed for nostalgic captains to gaze at the horizon.
+In fact their practical function and architectural origin was to store sand in the event of a chimney fire (which was a common problem).
+Both houses were built at the height of the whaling industry.

 Two Ruskinian Gothic Houses‡ and a High Victorian Gothic House at John and Columbia‡

 The Gothic Revival was revitalized and reformed through the writings of English critic John Ruskin.
 Both of his wildly popular books, Seven Lamps of Architecture and Stones of Venice, were influential here.
 In later Victorian styles “reality” overtook “beauty” as a goal, but nature was still the source of these qualities, and nature seen as an upward-tending model, as in Gothic Medieval architecture, was still used.